edix/LoadDll/README.md

 Supported calling conventions
 =============================
 Right now I support stdcall, fastcall and cdecl.
+Cdecl special: In the new version it will try to auto detect how many arguments the function needs (by counting MOV REG, [EBP +] and PUSH [ebp +]).

 Number of arguments